Chin augmentation: T-osteotomy method

 T-osteotomy method (or mini V-line) is used to narrow and lengthen the chin using an osteotomy technique formulated by Korean surgeons.
 The surgery is performed under general anesthesia (orotracheal intubation) using an intraoral approach.
 Using a double-bladed reciprocating saw, a horizontal osteotomy is performed, leaving a small portion of bone in the middle.
 Then two vertical osteotomies are performed in an upside-down trapezoidal shape which is excised.
 The bones remaining from the horizontal osteotomy are then attached and adjusted to lengthen the chin, and advanced forward for an additional frontal chin projection if required.
 Pre-bent titanium plates and screws are used to fixate the bone to its new position.
 The chin can be lengthened 2 to 3 mm on average.

 The mentalis muscles controls the elevation functions of the lower lip and chin, so extra caution should be taken to carefully attach the mentalis muscle back after the surgery.

 Potential risks and side effects

 The usual complications are relatively minor and include swelling, hematoma (blood pooling), weakness or numbness of the lower lip, which usually does not last long.
-Other, less common risks include infection, bony changes and displacement of the implant.
+Other, less common risks include infection, bony changes, displacement of the implant, and nerve damage.
 Surgeon experience can help reduce risks of complications.

 Chewing should be kept at a minimum immediately after this procedure, and patients are recommended to eat only soft food and drink for a time after the surgery.